codegik/pocs/devops/aws-rds/README.md

 Follow de wizard process to setup the Jenkins plugins.

 ### Create Jobs
-The Jenkinsfile are are available on folder `jenkins`, you can create a pipeline job referencing those files.
+The Jenkinsfile are are available on folder `jenkins`, you can create a pipeline job cloning this repository and referencing those files.

 ### Create Jenkins Credentials
 Create the following Jenkins credentials: